gerassimos/dgs19/docs/D_S10_L02_Docker_Compose_Basic_Commands.md

 ## Docker Compose - Installation

- - On desktop systems like Docker Desktop for Mac and Windows, Docker Compose is included as part of those desktop installs
+ - On desktop systems like Docker Desktop for Mac and Windows, Docker Compose is **included** as part of those desktop installs
- - Docker Compose is NOT included in the Docker Linux installation packages
+ - Docker Compose is **NOT included** in the Docker Linux installation packages
  - Docker Compose installation instructions for Linux are available [here](https://docs.docker.com/compose/install/)

 > Notes:
-> `Docker Compose` relies on `Docker Engine` to work, so make sure you have Docker Engine installed before you start using the `Docker Compose` tool.
+> 1. *Docker Compose* relies on **Docker Engine** to work, so make sure you have Docker Engine installed before you start using the *Docker Compose* tool.
-> `Docker Compose` is **not** a production-grade tool but is ideal for local development and test
+> 2. *Docker Compose* is **not** a production-grade tool but is ideal for local development and test

 ---